kk-digital/kcg-image-tools/README.md

 Given a `source directory` containing images, the tool reads all the images in this directory scale them down to a size provided from the user and then concatenates those scaled images into a matrix shaped image with those small images as elements, and those matrix images are saved in PNG formats in the `output_directory` provided by the user.

 For more info about the tool and usage instructions check this [link](image-dataset-preview)

+# ImageUniqueColors
+A standalone tool calculating the unique colors in images.

+Given a source directory the tool go through all the images inside the directory and counts the number of unique colors of each image and then prints a single line for each image contains the computed number of unique pixels and the image path separated by a `separator` and the number of unique pixels is fixed in output length.

+The tool counts unique pixels in images of any type, so it works with `RGB`, `RGBA`, `gray scale` images or whatever.

+For more info about the tool and usage instructions check this [link](image-unique-colors)

 # ImageDatasetInfo
 A standalone tool for obtaining the metadata of a given directory of images.